 Overnight in Kaikōura

+Savour a glass of Sauvignon Blanc and lunch amongst the vines in the world-famous wine region of Marlborough.
 Journey along the rugged coast, passing through fertile farmlands and small fishing towns before arriving in Kaikōura, famed for its abundant marine life.
-Visit local seal colonies, take in views from the Kaikōura Peninsula Walkway, and meet clinicians at Kaikōura Hospital, where lessons from resilience and recovery after the 2016 earthquake still inspire.
+Meet clinicians at Kaikōura Hospital, where lessons from resilience and recovery after the 2016 earthquake still inspire.
 Enjoy a seafood dinner overlooking the Pacific.

 Day 3 – 16 April: Kaikōura → Hanmer Springs